TestCentricity/testcentricity_web/README.md

 **Page Objects** makes it easier to maintain automated tests because changes to page UI elements are updated in only one location - in the
 **Page Object** class definition.
 By adopting a **Page Object Model**, Cucumber Feature files and step definitions are no longer required to hold specific information about a page's UI objects, thus minimizing maintenance requirements.
-If any element on a page changes (URL path, text field attributes, button captions, etc.), maintenance is performed in the **Page Object** class definition only, typically with no need to update the affected feature file, scenarios, or step definitions.
+If any element on, or property of a page changes
+(URL path, text field attributes, button captions, etc.), maintenance is performed in the **Page Object** class definition only, typically with no need to update the affected feature file, scenarios, or step definitions.

 ### Defining a Page Object